Inference for Large-Scale Linear Systems with Known Coefficients: The Test

 \subsubsection{Two Stage Critical Value}

-In Theorem \ref{th:size}, we focused on a particular choice of critical value due to its favorable power properties in our simulations.
+We have focused on a particular choice of critical value due to its favorable power properties in our simulations.
 It is important to note, however, that other approaches are also available.
-For instance, an alternative critical value may be obtained by proceeding in a manner that is similar in spirit to the approach pursued by \cite{romano2014practical} and \cite{bai2019practical} for testing whether a finite-dimensional vector of populations means is nonnegative.
-Specifically, for some pre-specified $\gamma \in (0,1)$, let
+For instance, an alternative critical value may be obtained by proceeding in a manner that is similar in spirit to the procedure proposed by \cite{romano2014practical} and \cite{bai2019practical} for testing whether a finite-dimensional vector of populations means is nonnegative.
+Specifically, for some pre-specified $\gamma \in (0,\alpha)$, define